AlvaroSapata/MERN-Ecommerce-Server/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is the Server side of a Basic Ecommerce Template, in this case focused on a handmade serigraph store.
-This template is designed to help you create your own online store.
+This template is designed to help you create your own online store in the easiest way possible.
+This project is created in a sigle JS file with comments so you can start building your project with just some simple changes.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others